neil-cameron/transcribe-video/README.md

 # Transcribe Video

-A script that takes the path to a video file and diarises it using Simple Diariser and transcribes it using Whisper from OpenAI.
+A script that takes the path to a video file and diarises it using Pyannote and transcribes it using Faster Whisper from OpenAI.
 It then places a summary at the top using ChatGPT.

 ## Usage:

-transcribe_video.py [-h] [-n NUMBER_SPEAKERS] file_path [file_path ...]
+transcribe_video.py [-h] file_path [file_path ...]

 ## Positional Arguments: